wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Following Tools**: There are 3 new apps focused on increasing your brands’ follower base.
 Provide quick and beautiful follow buttons and get more people engaging your brand in social media.

-* **Conversion Tools**: Social media is fantastic if you are able to measure it.
+* **Conversion & Tools**: Social media is fantastic if you are able to measure it.
 Track how your share buttons are driving your conversions.
 Add conversion moments easily, no code required, to signups and purchases.

-* **Engagement Apps**: Drive your visitors to a particular page with our welcome bar feature or get their email with our subscribe bar feature.
+Drive your visitors to a particular page with our welcome bar feature or get their email with our subscribe bar feature.
 Optimize your email marketing efforts in a affordable way.

 * **eCommerce specific**: Allow your customers to follow the price of your products, generating more returning traffic with increase purchase intent.